davecan/Sane/README.md

 The use of the `empty` keyword is a common approach taken by this framework.
 A common complaint of VBScript is that it does not allow optional parameters.
 While this is technically true it is easy to work around, yet virtually every example found online involves passing empty strings, or null values, or a similar approach.
 Using the built-in VBScript keyword `empty` is a semantically-meaningful way to handle optional parameters, making it clear that we specifically intended to ignore the optional parameter.
 In this case the `DAL.Query` method accepts two parameters, the SQL query and an optional second parameter containing bind values.
 The second parameter can be either a single value as in `DAL.Query("select a from b where a = ?", "foo")` or an array of binds e.g.
 `DAL.Query("select a from b where a = ? and c = ?", Array("foo", "bar")`.
-In this case it is explicitly ignored since there are no bind variables in the SQL.
+In the above example it is explicitly ignored since there are no bind variables in the SQL.

 In this example the `DAL` variable is simply an instance of the `Database_Class` from `lib.Data.asp`.
 In the original project the DAL was a custom class that acted as an entry point for